Firestarter (novel): Plot summary

-The pair are separated and imprisoned at The Shop headquarters, located in the fictional Washington, D.C. suburb of Longmont, Virginia.
-With his spirit broken, Andy becomes an overweight drug addict, seemingly loses his power, and is eventually deemed useless by The Shop.
-Charlie, however, refuses defiantly to cooperate with The Shop and does not demonstrate her power for them.
-Six months pass until a power failure provides a turning point for the two: Andy, sick with fear and self-pity, somehow regains the push - subconsciously pushing himself to overcome his addiction - and Rainbird, masquerading as a simple janitor, befriends Charlie and gains her trust.
+The pair are separated and imprisoned at the Shop headquarters, located in the fictional Washington, D.C. suburb of Longmont, Virginia.
+With his spirit broken, Andy becomes an overweight drug addict, seemingly loses his power, and is eventually deemed useless by the Shop.
+Charlie, however, defiantly refuses to cooperate with the Shop and won’t demonstrate her power for them.
+Six months pass until a power failure provides a turning point for the two: Andy, sick with fear and self-pity, somehow regains the push – subconsciously pushing himself to overcome his addiction – and Rainbird, masquerading as a simple janitor, befriends Charlie and gains her trust.

 By pretending to still be powerless and addicted, Andy manages to gain crucial information by pushing his psychiatrist.
 Under Rainbird's guidance, Charlie begins to demonstrate her power, which has grown to fearsome levels.
 After the suicide of his psychiatrist, Andy is able to meet and push Cap, using him to plan his and Charlie's escape from the facility, as well as to finally communicate with Charlie.
 Rainbird discovers Andy's plan, however, and decides to use it to his advantage.

-Andy's plan succeeds, and he and Charlie are reunited in a barn for the first time in six months but Rainbird is already there, planning to kill them both.
+Andy's plan succeeds, and he and Charlie are reunited in a barn for the first time in six months, but Rainbird is already there, planning to kill them both.
 A crucial distraction is provided by Cap, who is losing his mind from a side effect of being pushed.
 Andy pushes Rainbird into leaping from the upper level of the barn, breaking his leg.
 Rainbird then shoots Andy in the neck and fires another shot at Charlie, but she uses her power to melt the bullet in midair, and then sets Rainbird and Cap on fire.
 Mortally wounded, Andy then instructs Charlie to use her power to escape and to inform the public, to make sure the government cannot do anything like this ever again.
 After he dies, Charlie, grief-stricken and furious, sets the barn on fire; she then uses her pyrokinesis to kill the employees and blow up their getaway vehicles.
 The military is called, but Charlie obliterates their vehicles; when they fire at her, she melts their bullets.
 Charlie blows up the building, leaving the entire Shop facility burning, with almost everyone dead.

 The event is covered up by the government and released to the media as a terrorist firebomb attack.
 The Shop quickly reforms, under new leadership, and begins a manhunt for Charlie, who has returned to the Manders farm.
 After some deliberation, she comes up with a plan and leaves the Manders', just ahead of Shop operatives, and heads to New York City.
 She decides on Rolling Stone magazine as an unbiased, honest media source with no ties to the government, and the book ends as she arrives to tell them her story.